Facts about the vax

 The vaccine does not protect you immediately.
 It takes up to 14 days after getting the second vaccine of Moderna and Pfizer for your body to build up full immunity.
 For the Johnson & Johnson vaccine, your body needs 28 days to build up full immunity.
 This is why it is important to still wear masks, stay physically distanced, and wash your hands until enough people are vaccinated.

 If you and others around you get the vaccines, it will also help reduce the spread of COVID-19 in your community.
 It means you will have less risk of exposure to someone with the virus.
-And with less of the virus in your community, it will also help reduce the possibility of new variants.
+And with less of the virus in your community, it will also help reduce the possibility of future variants.

 Watch the video below and swipe through the graphics or click to view on Instagram.